The Best Solutions to 9 Common Travel Problems

 4. Lost or Delayed Baggage

-SOLUTION: For compensation, you can file a claim with an airline agency, insurance, or credit card company (if you bought tickets through them).
-Quite free money :).
+SOLUTION: To seek compensation, you can file a claim with the airline, your travel insurance provider, or your credit card company (if you purchased your tickets through them).

 It happened to me once that my baggage was delayed for a day or two, and I got some compensation from the airline for the inconvenience it caused me.